 - Tap My music and add a fitting song as a background track.
 Or you can go with the variety of theme music tracks provided by Google Photos.

 That should do it.
-With hope this was an informative read, we encourage you to share your feedback in the comments section below.
+With hope this was an informative read, we encourage you to share your feedback in the comments section below, and don’t forget to follow us on Facebook and Twitter.
 We’ll be glad to hear from you.